daronphang/coding_resources/python/logging/basics.md

 ## Logging Procedure (Commonly-used Classes):
 1. Logger: Provides primary interface that logs events from app.
-2. Handler: Directs events/records to their destination.
+2. Handler: Sends log messages to configured destinations.
 3. Formatter: Used to specify layout of log record.
 4. Filter: Used to filter log records based on some parameters other than log-level.